 More than two-thirds of those diagnosed with a behavioral problem or mental health disorder have a methylation imbalance or defect.
 A person’s methyl status is established during the first few months of in-utero development and tends to persist throughout life.
 Hence, the importance of a healthy Mom and Dad prior to conception.

 Epigenetics is what happens to the gene based on how it’s influenced.
-We have great power over our genes, and how they’re expressed or not expressed such as . . .
+We have tremendous power over our genes and how they’re expressed or not expressed such as . . .

 • physical choices (diet, exercise, clean water, hydration, sleep, daily sunlight, taking nutrients to support and balance body chemistry)

 First things first!
-Before factoring in methylation issues, MTHFR defects and genetic test results, it’s important to look at an individual’s diet, lifestyle, toxic burden, gut health, proper breathing techniques, sunlight exposure, balanced circadian rhythms, and environment first.
+Before factoring in methylation issues, MTHFR defects, and genetic test results, it’s essential to look at an individual’s diet, lifestyle, toxic burden, gut health, proper breathing techniques, sunlight exposure, balanced circadian rhythms, and environment first.
 Exhaust these fundamentals first before digging deeper into genetics and methylation.

-If a person lives or works in a moldy environment, has a heavy metal body burden, hidden dental infections or cavitations, underlying viral, yeast, parasite or bacterial infections, blood sugar imbalances, drinks a 12-pack of beer every day, or they work with or are exposed to toxic chemicals, it will be difficult to address their methylation issues properly.
+If a person lives or works in a moldy environment, has a heavy metal body burden, hidden dental infections or cavitations, underlying viral, yeast, parasite, or bacterial infections, blood sugar imbalances, drinks a 12-pack of beer every day, or works with or are exposed to toxic chemicals, it will be challenging to address their methylation issues adequately.